 In order to achieve this goal fully, various requirements must be met:

 German medical device manufacturers from a wide range of disciplines are the first worldwide to realise an open integration of medical products in the OR.
 In this context, steute Meditec is working in diverse research projects, presented in brief on the following subpages.
 Moreover, steute Meditec is developing control systems for this solution which can interact via "plug & play" with different medical devices and which will be used as universal controls in the OR of the future.

 "The new IEEE 11073 SDC standard is the key technology that will enable medical devices to work together in networks in the future.
 The technology enables the seamless integration of different medical technologies for integration into clinical value chains."

 Innovation Center Computer Assisted Surgery (ICCAS) - University of Leipzig | Medical Faculty

-The dynamic integration of medical equipment - or, at the user level, the interoperability of user interfaces – is one of the development goals of the initiative OR.NET e.V., to which steute Meditec is committed as an associated partner.
+The dynamic integration of medical equipment - or, at the user level, the interoperability of user interfaces – is one of the development goals of the initiative OR.NET e.V., of which steute Meditec is a member.
 This integration will take place in three steps:

 OR.NET e.V. is a registered association bringing together industrial specialists, clinical staff and researchers, all intent on realising open integration in the OR of the future, as well as in other areas of acute medicine.
 It is our vision to establish safe and dynamic device-to-device communication using state-of-the-art information and communication technology.
 Medical equipment is automatically integrated in a device network within the OR, the ICU or the emergency room via plug-and-play.